Structure of academic reflections

 Academic reflection will require you to both describe the context, analyse it, and make conclusions.
 However, there is not one set of rules for the proportion of your reflection that should be spent describing the context, and what proportion should be spent on analysing and concluding.
 That being said, as learning tends to happen when analysing and synthesising rather than describing, a good rule of thumb is to describe just enough such that the reader understands your context.

-Below is an example of how you might structure an academic reflection if you were given no other guidance.
+Below is an example of how you might structure an academic reflection if you were given no other guidance and what each section might contain.
 Remember this is only a suggestion and you must consider what is appropriate for the task at hand and for you yourself.

 Identifies and introduces your experience or learning